Levi-Gagne/DQX/info/03_dqx_dashboard_mental_model.md

 ### 3.4 `dashboard_rule_map_mv`

-Thin index of the rules table you can join to by `check_id` for parameters/metadata.
+Thin index of the rules table we join to by `check_id` for parameters/metadata.

 ```sql
 DROP MATERIALIZED VIEW IF EXISTS dashboard_rule_map_mv;